jhudson8/smocks/api.md

 #### Profiles

-Using the Admin Panel, you can save all route, variant and config settings as a "profile".
+Using the Admin Panel, you can save all route, variant and input settings as a "profile".
 Profiles can either be saved locally (using localStorage) or remotely by providing the code to update in your project.

 The profiles can also be changed using an admin endpoint (for example, to use this with an automated testing solution).
 To do so, simply POST to {host}:{port}/_admin/api/profile/{profile name}.